warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         '/etc/inetd.conf' that involve SMTP, POP3, and Finger.
 Restart 'inetd' (kill -HUP ...).

-    8. Since XMail use syslog to log messages, enable syslogd if it's not running.
+    8. Since XMail uses syslog to log messages, enable syslogd if it's not running.

-    9. Setup the 'SERVER.TAB' configuration option (after reading the rest of this document well).
+    9. Setup the 'SERVER.TAB' configuration file (after reading the rest of this document well).

     10. Add your users and domains (after reading the rest of this document well).

-    11. Change or comment out (#) the example account in 'ctrlaccounts.tab' by using non-trivial username and password.
+    11. Change or comment out (#) the example account in 'ctrlaccounts.tab' by using a non-trivial username and password.

     12. Copy the xmail startup script to your init.d directory (it's position depends on your distro).
-If you've setup XMail to work in a subdirectory other than '/var/MailRoot' you must edit xmail startup script to customize its boot.
+If you've setup XMail to work in a subdirectory other than '/var/MailRoot' you must edit the xmail startup script to customize its boot parameters.

     13. Use the 'sysv_inst.sh' shell script (from root user) to create SysV boot script - unless your distro has other tools to do this.